Locked & Vanishing Files in Dreamweaver and InDesign

 Do you use the InDesign book feature?
 Have you ever saved the book and then discovered that it has vanished?

-Both problems appear to occur only with CS4 running on Vista.
-Here are the workarounds.
+Both problems appear to occur only with CS4 running on Vista. [[Edit: Not just with Vista: It’s reported in a comment below to have occurred on Windows 7. -sc]] Here are the workarounds.

 When you encounter the Dreamweaver locked file bug, just save the file under another name and wait a half hour or so.
 You don’t have to reboot.
 The improperly locked file will disappear, and then you can rename the file back to what it was.